 - 1 1/2 pounds lean beef cut in cubes

 - 1 tsp onion powder

 - 2 quarts beef broth beef stock, OR vegetable broth

 - 1 bay leaf

 - 1 TBSP olive oil

-- place a heavy dutch oven over medium heat, add 1 TBSP oil and let heat until it's hot
+- place a heavy dutch oven or large pot over medium heat, add 1 TBSP oil and let heat until it’s hot

-- meanwhile mix the flour, salt, garlic granules together in a large mixing bowl
+- meanwhile mix the flour, salt, garlic powder, and onion powder together in a large mixing bowl

 - toss the beef cubes with the flour until covered, this is called dredging

 - when the oil is heated add about half the beef to the pan

 - let it brown, and then stir to brown on all sides

 - once it’s browned remove it and let it drain on a paper towel covered plate

 - add the remaining oil and repeat the browning with the rest of the beef